digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

 Prerequisites:

 - You understand what an IOU is.
 If you are not sure, read the :ref:`IOU tutorial overview<tutorials-iou-overview>`.
-- You have installed the DAML SDK.
+- You have installed the SDK.
 See :doc:`installation </getting-started/installation>`.

 On this page: